ILIAS-eLearning/ILIAS/docs/configuration/install.md

 Database updates are performed in steps; it might happen that a step fails, e.g. due to some edge case or inconsistency in existing data, files, etc.
-In this case, a consecutive command `php setup/setup.php update` will error with a message like
+In this case, a consecutive command `php setup/setup.php update` will indicate an error error with a message like
 > step 2 was started last, but step 1 was finished last.
 > Aborting because of that mismatch.